-2. Why you need high fiber food with FOS every day
+2. Why do you need high fiber foods with FOS every day?

-3. How do you obtain FOS in your diet on a regular basis?
+3. How do you obtain FOS in your diet?

 Unfortunately, these are not the kinds of foods that the average person will eat frequently enough to really experience the benefits of FOS.
 Fortunately, with some innovative high fiber food formulas, there are ways to get fructooligosaccharides in their whole food form without eating so many fiber rich foods.

-You won't find these FOS sources in typical retail supermarkets or health food stores, but they are readily available on at our online health food store.
-If you want to investigate other ways you can add these kinds of fiber rich foods to your diet, then learn more about FOS, fructooligosaccharides, and find ways to get these important nutrients from high fiber foods.
+You may have a hard time finding these FOS sources in typical retail supermarkets or health food stores, but they are readily available at an online health food store.
+If you want to investigate other ways you can add these kinds of fiber rich foods to your diet, then learn more about FOS, fructooligosaccharides, and discover how to get these important nutrients from high fiber foods.

 Author Profile--Cliff Smith is a professional actor, voiceover artist, and a serious athlete who is constantly researching nutrition topics such as high fiber foods.
 He is an avid mountain biker who cycles hundreds of miles each month over rugged terrain in the southwestern United States.
 Listen to Cliff's audio downloads on various health and fitness topics.
 Find out what he chooses for maximum fitness, and how he stays in shape for the camera.